-RNAi: A REVOLUTION IN BIOLOGY BUILT ON Nobel Prize-Winning Research
+RNAi: A REVOLUTION IN BIOLOGY BUILT ON NOBEL PRIZE-WINNING RESEARCH

 RNA interference (RNAi) is a breakthrough in understanding how genes are regulated in cells.
 It also represents a completely new approach to drug discovery and development.
 The 2006 Nobel Prize for Physiology or Medicine, awarded to Craig Mello and Andrew Fire, recognised the importance of RNAi as a major scientific discovery.

 Our products approved for patients in the European Union treat hereditary ATTR (hATTR) amyloidosis with polyneuropathy, acute hepatic porphyria (AHP), primary hyperoxaluria type 1 (PH1), and hypercholesterolemia.
-Our therapeutic product candidates in late-stage (Phase 2 – Phase 3) development focus on hereditary ATTR (hATTR) amyloidosis, acute hepatic porphyrias, haemophilia and rare bleeding disorders, hypercholesterolaemia and complement-mediated diseases.
+Our therapeutic product candidates in late-stage (Phase 2 – Phase 3) development focus on hereditary ATTR (hATTR) amyloidosis, haemophilia and rare bleeding disorders and complement-mediated diseases.
 We have a number of early-stage programmes in development.

 As we pursue our goal of becoming a commercial organization that can independently deliver medicines to patients, we are seeking individuals with diverse skills, experiences, and backgrounds to help us build a world-class team.
 We are based in Cambridge, USA, with offices in Zug, Switzerland, and Maidenhead, UK, but we are also hiring throughout Europe.

 In-depth information about our science, our pipeline, resources for medical professionals and patients, and the latest news about Alnylam.

 View the Executive Summaries for Joint Working Agreements with Alnylam UK below: